murchandamus/bips/bip-update-process.md

 #### Status field

-Subsequent to the activation of this BIP, the Status field of any existing BIPs that do not fit the specification in this BIP are updated to the corresponding values prescribed in this BIP.
+After the activation of this BIP, the Status fields of existing BIPs that do not fit the specification in this BIP are updated to the corresponding values prescribed in this BIP.

 #### Discussion header